papanito/free-dev-resources/README.md

   - [Pricing](https://www.netlify.com/pricing/)
   - [Community](https://www.netlify.com/community/)

+- **[cloudflare workers]** allows to deploy serverless code instantly across the globe to give it exceptional performance, reliability, and scale.

+  - Includes:
+    - first 100,000 requests each day are free
+    - code runs within milliseconds of your users worldwide

 ## Networking and Security

 - **[cloudflare.com]** is a global network designed to make everything you connect to the Internet secure, private, fast, and reliable.